- GPS Tracking for Field Service

 Limits | Only provides location data | Depends on location technologies like GPS |

-When I look at GPS, the first thing it gives me is continuous visibility of where something is.
+When I look at GPS, the first thing it gives me is continuous visibility of where something or someone is.
 Phones, vehicles, and asset trackers constantly calculate their position and send location updates.
+It is also a crucial feature for employee location tracking.

-Instead of tracking movement constantly, it watches specific areas on a map.
+Instead of tracking movement constantly, geofencing watches specific areas on a map.
 When a device crosses that digital boundary, the system immediately triggers an event.

 For example, when I tested fleet software with geofencing enabled, I received alerts the moment a vehicle entered a warehouse zone.
 That simple automation removed the need to manually check arrivals.